jarnalyrkar/dmplayer/readme.md

 ## Use case:
 ### Using for table play
-You play Dungeons and Dragons, and want to play layered tracks of music, ambience and sound effects.
+If you play Dungeons and Dragons (or any TTRPG for that matter), and would like to play layered tracks of music, ambience and sound effects, then this is for you!

-You already have a local library of music, soundtracks and sound effects, or know how to get it.
+There are no audio packs or campaign sets included with this software.
+Maybe you already have audio files on hand, or know where to get it.

-Apart from one music sample and one sound effect sample (credits below), there are no audio packs or full campaign sets included with this software.
-If you need complete audio sets and effects tailor-made for an offical campaign<a href="https://syrinscape.com/subscriptions/3-supersyrin/">Syrinscape</a> might be a better option.
+If you need complete audio sets and effects tailor-made for offical campaigns <a href="https://syrinscape.com/subscriptions/3-supersyrin/">Syrinscape</a> might be a better option, as they offer a subscription-based service to exactly that.

 ## How to install:
-First, download this repo<br>
+First, download this repo (code-button -> download zip)<br>
+Unzip anywhere you'd like.

 PHP is required, so go ahead and install that, see below for instructions.<br>

-On Windows, use dmplayer.bat<br>
+**To start the program:**<br>
+Use dmplayer.bat on Windows<br>
-On Linux and MacOS, use dmplayer.sh
+Use dmplayer.sh on Linux and MacOS<br>

 ### Install PHP (windows):
 - Right-click install-php.bat and select "Run as administrator".